Find a Qualified Attorney Near You

 People rarely think of finding an attorney until they’re involved in a court case.
 If you’re one of them, you’re in good company.
 Discuss your case with an attorney or legal professional if you’re unfamiliar with business law or legal disputes.

-A civil lawsuit is not about blame.
-Civil suits aim to make one party "whole" and correct monetary wrongs.
+A civil lawsuit is not about blame, as counter-intuitive as it may seem.
+Civil suits aim to make one party “whole” and correct monetary wrongs.
 For instance, if someone is in a car accident, they may sue the other driver in a personal injury claim to recover medical bills and property damage.

 You have the right to file a counterclaim against the opposing party in your case.
 If you’re getting sued in a car accident, you can also file for damages you suffered.

-5. Don’t You Have to Send a Demand Letter Before You Sue?
+5. I Didn’t Send a Demand Letter First

 In a few cases, such as contracts and fraudulent and deceptive advertising, you must send a demand letter outlining your cause of action and the amount you are suing for.
 Otherwise, you (or the person suing you) do not have to send a demand letter or notice before you sue.